aaneleh/beach-inn/README.md

 ## Demonstração

 Você pode acessar o site diretamente [neste link](https://aaneleh.github.io/beach-inn/)
-_You can acess the website directely on [this link](https://aaneleh.github.io/beach-inn/)_

 Ou você pode ver o vídeo que postei em meu twitter [aqui](https://twitter.com/helena_kurzzz/status/1477839246182473734)
-_Or you can see a video I posted on my twitter [here](https://twitter.com/helena_kurzzz/status/1477839246182473734)_

 Ou ainda, abaixo está uma imagem (com pouca qualidade) do site inteiro
-_Or you can also see an image of the whole website below_

 ![](/images/demo-image.png)